 I was initially diagnosed with allergies, but a follow-up blood test showed signs of hypothyroidism.

-I have spent months trying to find the answer to this question.
+A while ago, I was dealing with what I thought were allergies.
 Although I had some symptoms of an allergy or hay fever, they could have also indicated a troublesome thyroid gland.
 When I first went to my doctor, he assured me it was an allergy.
 I asked about possible issues with my thyroid, but he dismissed that idea.
 As time went on—and I kept on taking antihistamines and eye drops to no avail—various people kept suggesting thyroid problems.
 I eventually asked the nurse at my doctor's office to schedule a blood test for me.

 What Is the Thyroid?